-Loyola University Medical Center and Loyola University Chicago Stritch School of Medicine, Department of Radiation Oncology have an excellent full time employment opportunity for an experienced Board Certified Medical Physicist to join the Faculty at Loyola Palos South Campus located in Orland Park, Illinois.
+Loyola University Medical Center and Loyola University Chicago Stritch School of Medicine, Department of Radiation Oncology have an excellent full time employment opportunity for a Board Certified or Board Eligible Medical Physicist to join the Faculty at Loyola Palos South Campus located in Orland Park, Illinois.

 The selected candidate will join a group consisting of ten medical physicists who have clinical responsibilities throughout our network in brachytherapy, SRS/SBRT, TBI, and quality assurance.
 The ideal candidate will possess a PhD in Medical Physics or related field, a strong clinical background in Radiation Oncology Physics and have experience with the ViewRay system.
 The team is seeking an individual who has good communication skills, the ability to problem solve, and who enjoys working independently, as well as part of a team.
 Participation in the teaching of physics and medical residents, along with the development of an independent research program, is expected.
 This is a faculty position and rank is commensurate with experience.